sumitmalik51/AIW-CAF-Methodology/02-Azure-Web-Application-Firewall-on-Application-Gateway.md

       - Destination Ports: **80**
       - Destination type: Select **IP Address** from the drop-down list
       - Destination: Enter the IP address of **Firewall** which you copied in step 8.
-      - Translated address: Enter the Public IP address of **Application gateway**. which you copied in step 4.
+      - Translated address: Enter the Public IP address of **Application gateway** which you copied in step 4.
       - Translated port: **80**

      - Click on **Add (6)**